-- When unarchived, the system restores the invoice to its original status. - Approval logic and audit trails remain intact after unarchiving.
+- When unarchived, the system will reprocess the invoice as mentioned above. - .

 3.2 UI Behavior: Invoice UI (Single Invoice View)

-- Once an invoice is archived: - The entire invoice becomes read-only - All standard action buttons (Save, Post, Route, Approve, etc.) are hidden - Only the "Unarchive" button is displayed (if the user is authorized) - The "Archive" button: - Is shown only for invoices in Discrepant, Pending Approval, or Approved status - Is visible only to users with the group rule "Manage Archive Status" - Is disabled or hidden for all others
+- Once an invoice is archived: - The entire invoice becomes read-only - All standard action buttons (Save, Post, Route, Approve, etc.) are hidden - Only the "Unarchive" (if the user is authorized) and “Close” button will be displayed - The "Archive" button: - Is shown only for invoices in Discrepant, Pending Approval, or Approved status - Is visible only to users with the group rule "Manage Archive Status" - Is disabled or hidden for all others

 3.3 UI Behavior: Manage Invoices (Grid/List View)

-- For invoices in Archived status: - All row-level or bulk actions (Edit, Post, Approve, Route, Delete, etc.) are disabled - Only the View option is available - Archived invoices will not appear by default - Users must apply a filter to view archived invoices
+- For invoices in Archived status: - All row-level or bulk actions (Edit, Post, Approve, Route, Delete, etc.) are disabled - Only the View option is available - Archived invoices will not appear on any existing screens i.e. Gadgets Manage Invoice document, vendor reports etc. - a new user interface will be developed to view Archived invoices.

 4. Open Questions